JesusAHB25/IBM_Cognos_Analytics-Data_Positions_Average_Salary/README.md

 # IBM_Cognos_Analytics-Data_Positions_Average_Salary
 ENGLISH

-Just a quick practice and demonstraction of IBM Cognos Analytics, I'm just getting familiarized with the system
+Just a quick practice and demonstration of IBM Cognos Analytics, I'm just getting familiarized with the system

 This repository is just to save the report with a really quick explanation of the dataset and results